 - Add the tomatoes and stir together.
 Continue to cook until they start to soften and break down (about 2 minutes).

-- Add the green beans, water, salt, and pepper.
+- Add the green beans, water (1 cup), kosher salt (1/2 tablespoon), and black pepper (1/4 teaspoon).
 Stir just a bit to distribute the ingredients.
 Turn the heat to low, cover, and simmer for 30-45 minutes, or until green beans are tender to your liking.
 Stir occasionally to make sure the beans get equal times on the bottom and top of the pot.

 - Remove from heat and stir in lemon juice, fresh dill, and remaining 3 tablespoons extra-virgin olive oil.
 Season to taste and serve hot.